OriginCode/OriginCode/README.md

-# Informoj
+# Hi there 👋

-Mi estas OriginCode, peco de kodo de nekonata origino.
+I'm OriginCode, you might have seen XtenDimension, Force0x1, COMPL.EXE, 千須末, 泉湧花 or CONN.EXE somewhere, they are all me!

-Current [University of Washington - Seattle](https://www.washington.edu) undergraduate student, B.S. in [Informatics](https://ischool.uw.edu/)
+I'm currently a [University of Washington - Seattle](https://www.washington.edu) undergraduate student, B.S. in [Informatics](https://ischool.uw.edu/)

-Amateur software engineer, also interested in Chinese linguistics.
+I'm an amateur software engineer, I'm also interested in Chinese linguistics.

+I use [AOSC OS](https://aosc.io) as my daily drive OS, it's also a Linux distribution that I make contributions to.

-# Statistiko
+# Statistics :/

 ![OriginCode Stats](https://github-readme-stats.vercel.app/api?username=OriginCode&show_icons=true&theme=dark)